 Women are just as capable as men of anticipating future pleasure.
 They certainly respond to the smell of food in a similar way.
 There are no stimuli connected with sexual activity with a lover that cause a woman’s arousal.
 The pleasures of sex do not impact on women’s minds (as they do on men’s) because women are not aroused by sexual activity in the first place.

 Pornography displays women’s bodies as objects men can use for arousal.
 Eroticism is defined by male turn-ons, which are images or concepts that cause male arousal.
 Men view eroticism positively because it arouses them.
 Many women view eroticism more negatively since it represents a male view of sex.
 Men’s fascination with female nudity makes women feel like face-less, personality-less bodies rather than intelligent human beings with feelings.
 Pornography makes women feel their bodies have no privacy and no respect.
 Women consider eroticism to be crude, offensive and even obscene or disgusting.
 Sexual activity often provides male physical gratification at the expense of women’s dignity and emotional happiness.

 Women tend to describe their sexual motivations in terms of emotions rather than crude erotic responses.
 Even X-rated movies, which are made for adults (over 18 years of age), focus on the upper body contact between lovers rather than genitals.
 It is assumed that women are aroused by genital activity (just as men are) yet pornography is censored because it offends women.
-Women prefer to see intercourse portrayed as a non-explicit upper body activity focused on non-sexual kissing and caressing.
+Women prefer to see intercourse portrayed as an implicitly erotic upper body activity focused on romantic lovemaking.
 Very few couples use mirrors in the bedroom.
 It is men who enjoy watching sexual activity.